 At the Cannes Film Festival in 2008, Jolie announced she was pregnant with twins, and shortly after Knox and Vivienne appeared.
 Jolie says she became aware of the plight of poor children while playing the part of Lara Croft in Cambodia.
 Since then she has visited many countries to raise awareness for the homeless and hungry people living in poor conditions.
 In 2007, Angelina Jolie won the Freedom Award by the International Rescue Committee.
 At this time she is one of the best known celebrities in the world.

-Jolie recently underwent a double mastectomy, and then reconstructive surgery, because she learned she carried a genetic mutation which greatly increased the odds of getting cancers--an 87% change of getting breast cancer and a 50% chance of getting ovarian cancer, which killed her Mother at age 56.
+Jolie recently underwent a double mastectomy, and then reconstructive surgery, because she learned she carried a genetic mutation which greatly increased the odds of getting cancers--an 87% change of getting breast cancer and a 50% chance of getting ovarian cancer, which killed her mother at age 56.
 This was a very brave act, and I am sure she thought about being alive to see her children grow up.
 I hope she has a speedy recovery, and think that by coming out publicly with this very personal information, Angelina has done a great service to women everywhere!
-And with her very, varied interests and abilities, she is a also a great Gemini example too!

 Marilyn Monroe—6/1/26—8/5/62, was an actress, model and sex symbol in the late 1950’s and early 1960’s.
 Her real name was Norma Jean Baker, and she spent much of her life in foster homes.
 When one of the later foster families was moving, Norma Jean wanted to stay, so married a young man named James Dougherty, to avoid going back into foster care, as she was underage.
 He joined the Merchant Marines, and Norma Jean went to work in a nearby munitions factory.
 A man from Blue Book Modeling Agency saw her, convinced her she had good looks, but should dye her hair blonde, and she changed her name to Marilyn Monroe.
 Her modeling career got her noticed, and she appeared in “dumb blonde” roles, which later led to comic effect.